Botanical Name: Pimpinella anisum.

 Dosage and Administration:

-As an infusion: First one or two teaspoons of anise seeds should be crushed to release the volatile oils then the crushed seeds should stand for five to ten minutes in one cup of boiling water.
+As a tea: First one or two teaspoons of the seeds should be crushed to release the volatile oils then the crushed seeds should soak for five to ten minutes in one cup of boiling water.
 Many herbalists recommend one cup three times daily.

 As an oil: A popular choice is one drop of the anise seed taken internally mixed with half a teaspoonful of honey.

 As a tincture: Add ½ – 1 teaspoon of the tincture in a glass of water.

 For commercial products containing the anise, the manufacturers’ instructions should be followed.